TLuckh/SimpleContextMenus/README.md

 ## Odd Behavior

-Note that if you select items and right click, the items are passed in the order in which they are shown in Windows Explorer, but starting from the item you right clicked on, and wrapping around.
+Note that if you select items and right-click, the items are passed in the order in which they are shown in Windows Explorer, but starting from the item you right-clicked on, and wrapping around.

-That is, if in the explorer you select items 1, 2, 3, 4, 5, which are shown in this order, and you right click on item 3, then order in which the elements are passed is 3,4,5,1,2, and the passed string is
+That is, if in the explorer you select items 1, 2, 3, 4, 5, which are shown in this order, and you right-click on item 3, then order in which the elements are passed is 3,4,5,1,2, and the passed string is

 `"1" "2" "3" "4" "5" `